andrewjfreyer/jurabridge/README.md

 };
 ```

-1. The first index prepares a double ristretto in which two espresso shots are pulled back to back, each limited to 17ml of espresso output (that's about 2x the grounds volume of 8g).
+1. The first index prepares a double ristretto in which two espresso shots are pulled back to back, each limited to 17ml of espresso output (that's about 2:1 ratio in respect of the grounds volume of 8g).

 2. The second index here prepares a cappuccino with 60ml of milk, 17ml of espresso, plus a second added shot of 17ml of espresso.